Search

 For your company, this means that effective language learning can be ensured through short study sessions.
 In addition to the 15 minutes needed for a new lesson, allocate some time for a review session in the Babbel app.
 Language experts recommend a study session lasting a total of 20 to 25 minutes.

-When planning the time for language learning at work, consider consistency.
+When planning the time for workplace language learning, consider consistency.
 From a didactic standpoint, we know that regular focused learning sessions are essential to success.
 Why is this knowledge crucial?
 In order for information to be transferred from short-term memory to long-term memory, the brain needs to be exposed to this information regularly and over an extended period of time.
 For learners, this means that they truly learn a language only when they engage in regular study sessions for a certain period.

 5. Motivation: How do you stay excited to learn?